MAGE: Machine-generated Text Detection in the Wild: Introduction

-In practice, however, a deepfake text detector may encounter fake BBC news from various LLMs whose source is unknown to the detector, as shown in Figure~\ref{fig:intro}.
-The detector may also face ChatGPT-generated student assignments from diverse tasks (e.g., story generation, question answering, and scientific writing).
-As the detector encounters increasingly wilder texts from both human-written and machine-generated sources, there are fewer surface patterns or linguistic differences for it to rely on.
-A more realistic setting requires the detector to identify texts from unseen domains or generated by novel LLMs.
-Such out-of-distribution generality has been shown challenging for various tasks \cite{cg,ood,gluex}.
-In this study, we try to answer the following research questions: (1) whether there are inherent differences between human-written texts and machine-generated ones, regardless of their topic or content; (2) whether commonly-used detection methods can distinguish texts in the wild, without access to the source language model.
+In practice, however, a machine-generated text detector may encounter fake news from various LLMs without knowing their sources, as depicted in Figure~\ref{fig:intro}.
+The detector can also face ChatGPT-generated student assignments across different tasks such as story generation, question answering, and scientific writing.
+As the detector encounters increasingly diverse texts from both human-written and machine-generated sources, it has fewer surface patterns or linguistic differences to rely on.
+In a more demanding scenario, the detector must identify texts from unfamiliar domains or those generated by unseen LLMs.
+In this study, we try to address the following research questions: (1) Can existing detection methods effectively distinguish texts generated by diverse LLMs for various writing tasks in real-world scenarios?
+(2) Are there inherent distinctions between human-written texts and machine-generated texts in an open-domain setting, irrespective of their topic or content?

-To this end, we first build a large-scale testbed for deepfake text detection, by collecting human-written texts from diverse domains and generating corresponding deepfake texts with various LLMs.
-Specifically, we consider \textbf{10 datasets} covering a wide range of writing tasks (e.g., story generation, news writing and scientific writing) from diverse sources (e.g., Reddit posts and BBC news), apply \textbf{27 LLMs} (e.g., OpenAI, LLaMA, and EleutherAI) for construction of deepfake texts, resulting in a dataset of \textbf{447,674} instances in total.
-We organize the data into \textbf{6 testbeds}, with increasing wildness and detection difficulty.
-The most naive testbed considers texts from a single dataset and generated by a certain model (GPT-J-6B), whereas the wildest setting includes texts from the entire dataset.
-To further increase the practicality, two of the testbeds evaluate detection performance on texts from unseen domains or generated by new model sets.

-As we collect a sufficient amount of diverse texts, we notice that both sources share significant similarities in terms of linguistic statistics.
-Such similarity is also reflected by human expert annotators' failure of detection, with performance only slightly better than random guessing in binary classification.
-We consider 4 representative detection methods on our dataset and find that the finetuning pre-trained language models (PLM) obtains the highest performance (over \textbf{90\%} AvgRec) across all testbeds, without access to the source LLM.
-Other methods suffer severe performance degradation when dealing with texts from different domains or generated by various LLMs, with the surface difference between the two sources growing smaller.